phronmophobic/blog/markdown/what-is-a-user-interface.md

 We'll talk more about how to compose user interfaces in future posts, but a key feature of the Functional UI Model is that it allows us to talk about how to compare, replace, substitute, and inspect user interfaces.
 Crucially, it even allows us to take user interfaces defined using _different_ UI frameworks and make them play well together.

 Simply declaring that user interfaces should be built using pure functions may seem like cheating.
-What about timers, network connections, databases and all the rest?
+What about timers, network connections, databases, and all the rest?
 Pushing all the icky bits out of the part of the code labeled "user interface" and relabeling it the "application" doesn't really change anything...
 Or does it?
 It's important for user interfaces to connect to the real world, but we'll have to build out our conceptual framework a little more before we tackle that problem.
 This post will ignore that issue for now, but we will come back to it in a future post.

 Defining user interfaces as the composition of a view and an event function also highlights that at the end of the day, that's what a user interface is all about.
 It's so easy to get wrapped up in the day to day that we fail to consider the essence of what we're trying to accomplish.